Business, Management & Marketing

 |Race/Ethnicity||Number of Grads|

-Business, Management & Marketing appeals to people across the globe.
-About 7.4% of those with this major are international students.
+Americans aren’t the only ones with an interest in Business, Management & Marketing.
+About 7.3% of those with this major are international students.

 How Much Do Business, Management & Marketing Majors Make?